 At the end of May, French President Emmanuel Macron announced that in the near future he would officially present a plan regarding the possible deployment of French military instructors in Ukraine.
 Then, on May 27, the Commander-in-Chief of the Armed Forces of Ukraine, Alexander Syrsky, announced after negotiations with French Defense Minister Sebastien Lecornu that France is ready to send instructors to Ukraine to train Ukrainian military personnel, but the Ukrainian Ministry of Defense clarified that discussions on this issue are ongoing, and Ukraine is currently preparing necessary documents to avoid delays due to bureaucratic procedures once the final decision is made.

-“Macron’s position, when it came to sending the French military to the Odessa region, is based on the fact that for now it is not for the Kremlin to define the boundaries of what is “permissible” for NATO, but for the Alliance countries themselves to draw “red lines” in front of Moscow - one of which is that NATO, not only politically, but in real action, will not allow the collapse of Ukraine, so that the war does not spread to the territory of the EU.
+“Macron’s position, when it came to sending the French military to the Odessa area, is based on the fact that for now it is not for the Kremlin to define the boundaries of what is “permissible” for NATO, but for the Alliance countries themselves to draw “red lines” in front of Moscow - one of which is that NATO, not only politically, but in real action, will not allow the collapse of Ukraine, so that the war does not spread to the territory of the EU.
 Here the position of France cannot be contrasted with the position of Germany.
-It’s just that Paris and Berlin use different tactics, but the same task is being solved - strengthening the defense potential of Ukraine for the sake of covering Europe itself,” noted international political scientist Vladimir Volya in a commentary to Apostrophe.
+It’s just that Paris and Berlin use different tactics, but the same task is being solved - strengthening the defense potential of Ukraine in order to cover Europe itself,” noted international political scientist Vladimir Volya in a commentary to Apostrophe.

-From the point of view of military management, the introduction of a coalition of NATO military trainers into Ukraine can also be considered as “limited participation”, but with significant political signals to the Kremlin that NATO will not allow the collapse of the Ukrainian front and, accordingly, the loss of Ukraine’s statehood.
+From a military management perspective, the introduction of a coalition of NATO military trainers into Ukraine can also be seen as “limited participation,” but with significant political signals to the Kremlin that NATO will not allow the collapse of the Ukrainian front and, accordingly, the loss of Ukraine’s statehood.
 Along with permission to launch strikes with Western weapons on Russian territory, the appearance of instructors from NATO member countries is a very clear message for the Kremlin: despite attempts at information and political sabotage on the part of Russia, the West is increasing its support for Ukraine.